Components Basics

 Some blog post

-Sometimes it's useful to set a default content in case if no content is provided.
-Just place fallback content inside slot tag:
+You can set a default content in case if no content is provided.
+Just place fallback content inside a slot tag:

 Then use it without content: